-In all models, SSYEV from the TOTAL watershed was higher than the UPPER subwatershed for the full range of measured storms with the exception of a few events that are considered outliers.
-These events could be attributed to measurement error but are likely related to landsliding events in the UPPER subwatershed and the increased sediment supply for that specific event.
+In all models, SSYEV from the TOTAL watershed was higher than from the UPPER subwatershed for the full range of measured storms with the exception of a few events that are considered outliers.
+These events could be attributed to measurement error or to landslides in the UPPER subwatershed and the increased sediment supply for that specific event.
 Storm sequence and antecedent conditions may also play a role.
-While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, altering the water and sediment dynamics in the subsequent storm events.
+While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, perhaps altering the water and sediment dynamics in the subsequent storm events.

 ANCOVA was used to compare regression coefficients (β=slope and α=intercept) of the UPPER and TOTAL SSY models, to determine if the relative sediment contribution from undisturbed and human-disturbed areas changed with storm size.
 All model intercepts were significantly different (p<0.05), but only the Psum-SSYEV model showed significantly different (p<0.05) slopes.
-It was hypothesized that for large storms, SSYEV from the UPPER watershed may become relatively more important for total SSY to Faga'alu Bay, however, the models show conflicting results.
+It was hypothesized that for large storms, SSYEV from the UPPER watershed may become relatively more important for SSY at the outlet, however, the models show conflicting results.
 The Psum-SSYEV models indicate that for larger storm events SSY from the UPPER and TOTAL watersheds are more similar, as the regression lines converge at higher Psum values.
 Conversely, the Qsum- and Qmax-SSYEV models show no change in relative contributions of SSY over the range of storm sizes (Figure 10).
-In that case, the discharge models (Qsum and Qmax) support the conclusion that human disturbance does not diminish with storm size, while the Psum model supports the conclusion that human-disturbance does diminish with storm size.
+In that case, the discharge models (Qsum and Qmax) support the conclusion that human disturbance as a fraction of total SSY does not diminish with storm size, while the Psum model supports the conclusion that human-disturbance as a fraction of total SSY does diminish with storm size.

 Annual estimates of SSY and sSSY